 Provide your fax number to the IRS.
 You will receive your EIN via fax within four business days.

-You can get a copy of IRS Form SS4 from the official IRS website or any PDF document filler.
+You can get a copy of IRS Form SS-4 from the official IRS site or any PDF document filler.
 You can also get a copy of Form SS-4 by calling 1-800-829-4933 (TAX FORM).

 The SS4 form is available as a PDF document or as a DOC file.

-The purpose of IRS Form SS4 is to provide a record of a business's Employer Identification Number (EIN) and the name under which the business operates.
+The purpose of the SS4 Form is to provide a record of a business's Employer Identification Number (EIN) and the name under which the business operates.

-An SS4 application is made when you need to have an Employer Identification Number and you do not already have one.
-Form SS-4 is most often used by businesses just starting up, but it may also be submitted to obtain a new EIN if the business has been sold or transferred from an existing sole proprietor or LLC which had been assigned an EIN.
+A Form SS-4 application is used when you need to have an Employer Identification Number and you do not already have one.
+Form SS-4 is most often used by businesses just starting up, but it may also be submitted to obtain a new EIN if the business has been sold or transferred from an existing sole proprietorship or LLC which had been assigned an EIN.

-The EIN application processing time takes about four weeks.
-It is recommended to wait for more than a month mark before calling the IRS to follow up.
+The EIN application processing time takes at least around four weeks before the IRS can be expected to have information for the responsible parties.
+It is recommended to wait for more than a month before calling the IRS to follow up.

-Getting an EIN does not cost anything, however, it can take a few days to receive your EIN by mail.
-It is a free service by the IRS.
+Getting an EIN does not cost anything, however, it can take a few days or even weeks for responsible parties to receive their EIN by mail.
+The process of applying for one, however, is free.

-You can get a copy of the IRS form SS4 online at the official IRS website or any online library of legal documents and complete it to the best of your ability.
+Responsible parties can get a copy of the IRS form SS-4 online at the official IRS website or any online library of legal documents and complete it to the best of your ability.

-You need to get an EIN if you want to be able to hire employees, including yourself, and the nature of your business is such that you are classified as a sole proprietor or partnership, or corporation.
+You need to get an EIN if you want to be able to hire employees, including yourself, and the nature of your business is such that you are classified as partnership sole proprietorship, corporation, or any other entities that pay taxes.
+You also need an EIN if you have a nonprofit, estate, trust, farmer's cooperative or plan under Section 457(b).

 If you are not planning on hiring any employees, then you do not need an EIN.